Friday Study Group

 Steps to a More Inclusive Outlook

-This figure is based on readings from (among others) Native: Identity, Belonging, and Rediscovering God, by Kaitlin Curtice, How to Be an Antiracist by Ibram X. Kendi, So You Want to Talk About Race by Ijeoma Oluo, and Courageous Faith: How to Rise and Resist in a Time of Fear by Emily C. Heath, as well as contributions to discussion by Friday Study Class and Betty Phifer Advanced Study Class members, many of whom have taken part in the Capital Area Justice Ministry in Tallahassee.
+This figure is based on readings from (among others) Native: Identity, Belonging, and Rediscovering God, by Kaitlin Curtice, How to Be an Antiracist by Ibram X. Kendi, So You Want to Talk About Race by Ijeoma Oluo; Courageous Faith: How to Rise and Resist in a Time of Fear by Emily C. Heath; I and Thou by Martin Buber, as well as contributions to discussion by Friday Study Class and Betty Phifer Advanced Study Class members, many of whom have taken part in the Capital Area Justice Ministry in Tallahassee.

 Content and photo adapted by Pam Crosby.
 Photo taken by Ferran Perez and used with permission from https://www.pexels.com/photo/high-angle-photo-of-white-spiral-staircase-3427031/